stefanazzz/Lisan/README.md

 - Then the code
   - uses the energy flow equation to compute rupture velocity as a function of position on an indealised earthquake fault model
   - plots the solution for different scenarios

+- Reproduction
+  does not necessarily need Mathematica.
+Indeed this code essentially evaluates and plots analytical solutions that are described in the Methods of the manuscript.
+The plotting of the same solutions using the same parameter values can be reproduced with any common coding (e.g. python with numnpy and matplotlib).